tparchman/lab/KRLA_lab_meetings_workflow/README.md

 	    | mawk '{c= c + 1; print ">Contig_" c "\n" $1}' \
 	    | sed -e 's/NNNNNNNNNN/\t/g' \
 	    | cut -f1

+**SETH** Add a description of the files in the 'assembly' directory we talked about, how or why you would choose one for

 #### 5. For ponderosa, load the cd-hit module and run cd-hit-est for contig clustering.